Sitecore/Sitecore-Config-Builder/README.md

 * A number of issues were fixed
 * Source code is now available for both Engine and UI

+##### Known Issue

+The app may crash if current user doesn't have write access to %PROGRAM DATA%\Sitecore folder.

 #### Sitecore ConfigBuilder 1.3 was released on June 30, 2014

 * Added showconfig.xml normalization feature (it was possible only via API)